hhkang94/hhkang94.github.io/_portfolio/Kaggle.md

 **Task**

 Build quantitative trading model to maximize returns using market data from a major global stock exchange.
-Next, Test the predictiveness of built models  against future market returns.
+Next, test the predictiveness of built models  against future market returns.

 {% include figure image_path="/assets/images/man-677770_1920.jpg" alt="this is a placeholder image" %}